UCB-stat-159-f25/final-group27/README.md

 * environment.yml: Information necessary to create and use the environment
 * myst.yml: website generation
 * ai-documentation.txt: provides information about ai usage within the project
 * MakeFile: sets up make commands
+* references.bib: holds the references for the project
+* contribution-statement.md: delineates project contributions